 There will always be exceptions to the rule, in any species that you look at.
 Stewie, a famous Maine Coon cat is one such example!

-If you look at the 2010 Guinness World Records, you will see that a cat called Stewie was awarded with the title for the ‘longest cat of his breed‘.
-Why?
-Because rather than stopping when he reached 40 inches in length, Stewie continued to grow to a whopping 48.5 inches long (that is a crazy 123.19 cm, for my UK readers!).
+If you look at the 2010 Guinness World Records, you will see that a cat called Stewie was awarded the title for the ‘longest cat of his breed‘.
+Stewie reached a crazy 48.5 inches long (that is an immense 123.19 cm, for my UK readers!).
 Stewie was also weighed at an immense 33 lbs (15kg).
+I’m pretty sure no normal cat has ever come close to these massive proportions!!

 Since this record was recorded, other Maine Coon owners have since come forward with their extremely large Maine Coon cats requesting that their treasured felines also compete for the title of ‘longest cat of his breed’.
 Two such rival competitors relate to cats named ‘Ludo’ and ‘Omar’.